 - Developer: MEDA and TNDC joint venture - Units: 143 family apartments, with 25% set aside for HOPE SF families wishing to relocate from Hope SF sites. - Status: Project is replacing a vacant banked goods manufacturing plant with affordable housing, a childcare center, and community arts space.
-The project closed in March 2019 and construction has started.
-Groundbreaking ceremony scheduled for May 2019.
+The project financing closed in June 2019 and construction has started.